wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-46!

+-   !begin-bullet!
--   Added AppVeyor, codecov.io, and code of conduct
+    Added AppVeyor, codecov.io, and code of conduct

+    !end-bullet!
+-   !begin-bullet!
--   Changed name of "NA's" column in summaryDefault output to "na"
+    Changed name of "NA's" column in summaryDefault output to "na"

+    !end-bullet!
+-   !begin-bullet!
--   Fixed `tidy.TukeyHSD` to include `term` column.
+    Fixed `tidy.TukeyHSD` to include `term` column.
 Also added `separate.levels` argument, with option to separate `comparison` into `level1` and `level2`

+    !end-bullet!
+-   !begin-bullet!
--   Fixed `tidy.manova` to use correct column name for test (previously, always `pillai`)
+    Fixed `tidy.manova` to use correct column name for test (previously, always `pillai`)

+    !end-bullet!
+-   !begin-bullet!
--   Added `kde_tidiers` to tidy kernel density estimates
+    Added `kde_tidiers` to tidy kernel density estimates

+    !end-bullet!
+-   !begin-bullet!
--   Added `orcutt_tidiers` to tidy the results of `cochrane.orcutt`
+    Added `orcutt_tidiers` to tidy the results of `cochrane.orcutt` orcutt package

-    orcutt package
+    !end-bullet!
+-   !begin-bullet!

--   Added `tidy.dist` to tidy the distance matrix output of `dist` from the stats package
+    Added `tidy.dist` to tidy the distance matrix output of `dist` from the stats package

+    !end-bullet!
+-   !begin-bullet!
--   Added `tidy` and `glance` for `lmodel2` objects from the lmodel2 package
+    Added `tidy` and `glance` for `lmodel2` objects from the lmodel2 package

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `poLCA` objects from the poLCA package
+    Added tidiers for `poLCA` objects from the poLCA package

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for sparse matrices from the Matrix package
+    Added tidiers for sparse matrices from the Matrix package

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `prcomp` objects
+    Added tidiers for `prcomp` objects

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `Mclust` objects from the Mclust package
+    Added tidiers for `Mclust` objects from the Mclust package

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `acf` objects
+    Added tidiers for `acf` objects

+    !end-bullet!
+-   !begin-bullet!
--   Fixed to be compatible with dplyr 0.5, which is being submitted to CRAN
+    Fixed to be compatible with dplyr 0.5, which is being submitted to CRAN

+    !end-bullet!

 !end-bullets-46!